fractalmandala/brhatNew/src/routes/dhiti/ramasjourney.md

 tags: civilizational consciousness, festivals
 date: "2022-10-24"
 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/05dhiti/49.webp
+excerpt: "We celebrate the return of Rāma with a Festival of Lights, for if his journey- Rāma’s Ayaṇa- is recreated within us, it generates within us the Supreme Light.
+His journey within us is the journey from untruth to truth.
+From Darkness to Light.
+It is the rising of Agni from earth to sky, the ultimate union, or Yoga."
 ---

 In the previous Fractal Maṇḍala essay, we explored the idea of the ratha (chariot) as a flowering seed in the Dhārmika worldview.
 This worldview has at its core the Mind, or Consciousness.
 The affixation of *-man* to √bṛh and √at to make brahman and ātman respectively may be an uncanny phonetic coincidence, but brahman and ātman mean the ‘expansion of Mind’ and ‘descent of Mind’ just the same.